SandaniM/My-Blog-Page/README.md

 # My-Blog-Page
-This is a web page which contains my blogs 😊
+This web page is about to laugh by me